The Who, What, Where, When and Sometimes, Why.

 Finding information on risk factors

-Susan G. Komen® has up-to-date information on many established, probable and possible risk factors for breast cancer (and information on many factors not related to risk).
+Susan G. Komen® has up-to-date information on many established, probable and possible risk factors for breast cancer.
+Komen also has information on many factors not related to risk.

 IARC is a part of the World Health Organization.
 The CDC, NTP and FDA are all part of the U.S. Department of Health and Human Services.
 World Cancer Research Fund International is a non-profit organization.